fenago/data-analysis-pandas/lab_guides/lab_9.md

 ![](./images/Figure_9.30_B16834.jpg)

-Figure 9.30 -- Confusion matrix coverage for precision and recall

 There is typically a trade-off between maximizing recall and maximizing precision, and we have to decide which is more important to us.
 This